 The defendants flew the six tons of marijuana on a DC-4 into Stennis Field in Mississippi early on the morning of July 24, 1978.
 DEA was waiting for them.
 The defendants loaded the marijuana on to a waiting tractor trailer.
-The truck and trailer were under constant law enforcement surveillance until it was stopped at a truck stop in Loxley, Alabama near Mobile.
-The truck, bearing Fennell's name on the door, was searched and seized by the agents and assisting officers.
-Fennell and Wright were arrested by DEA.
-Two suspects reportedly fled the arrest scene.
+The truck drove to a weigh station near Mobile, Alabama under constant law enforcement surveillance, where the truck was searched and they were arrested by DEA.
+Two suspects fled the arrest scene.
 Another group of DEA agents stopped the smuggling aircraft from departing the airport.